 Ellen Waterston was named Oregon Poet Laureate in August 2024 for a two-year term.
 Also in 2024, Ellen received the Stewart H. Holbrook Award and the Soapstone Bread and Roses Award.

-Released May 2020, Ellen Waterston’s third and latest nonfiction title, Walking the High Desert, Encounters with Rural America along the Oregon Desert Trail, University of Washington Press, is receiving strong praise:
+Released May 2020, Ellen Waterston’s third nonfiction title, Walking the High Desert, Encounters with Rural America along the Oregon Desert Trail, University of Washington Press, received strong praise:

 “There is no better guide to Oregon's high desert than Ellen Waterston.
 Her sense of place, her lyrical love of this sometimes hard to love place, her balanced yet passionate dissection of the issues roiling the big land of junipers and open sky is a wonderful match for her subject.
 While the West is full of poets who love the land, few of them are as intellectually nimble as Waterston.”